measure-sh/measure/docs/api/sdk/README.md

 Events can optionally contain attributes defined by the SDK user.
 A `user_defined_attribute` is a JSON key/value pair object.
 There are some constraints you should be aware of.

-- An event may contain a maximum of 100 user defined attributes.
+- An event may contain a maximum of 100 arbitrary user defined attributes.
 - Key names should not exceed 256 characters.
 - Key names must be unique in a user defined attribute key/value object.
 - Key names must only contain alphabets, numbers, underscores and hyphens.
-- Value can be regular JSON types.
-String, Boolean, Number.
+- Value can be regular String, Boolean or Number JSON types only.
 - String values should not exceed 256 characters.

 ```jsonc